Double Star Calculator - Technical Documentation

 Δα = αB - αA

-The final angular separation is derived using the atan2(y, x) function instead of asin(sqrt(a)).
+The final angular separation is derived using the atan2(y, x) function.
 The atan2 implementation is preferred because it is better conditioned for all angles and avoids potential domain errors due to floating-point rounding.

 Error Propagation